Isiah Kiner-Falefa Player Props: Yankees vs. Rockies

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is hitting .255 with seven doubles, a triple, five home runs and 13 walks.
+- Kiner-Falefa has seven doubles, a triple, five home runs and 13 walks while hitting .251.

-- Kiner-Falefa has had at least one RBI in 20.0% of his games this season (13 of 65), with more than one RBI seven times (10.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Kiner-Falefa has had at least one RBI in 19.7% of his games this season (13 of 66), with two or more RBI seven times (10.6%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 21 of 65 games this season, he has scored, and four of those games included multiple runs.
+- He has scored a run in 21 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.